blajack/DeFi-Geek-NFT/english.md

 This role, symbolized by a golden scarf, represents value and community growth.
 Its main purpose is to attract new members to the server and guide them.
 In the second collection, this responsibility is carried out by a character with the DeFi Geek Master attribute.

 By helping recruit and integrate newcomers, holders of this role earn a share of the revenue generated from sales of the [NFT DeFI Geek Member Gen1.](https://www.stargaze.zone/l/stars1k6gdkepvwhhhdt6tk0auvkvansd3muqy0p98yedgwwarvcycxh8sex8dsf).
 Additionally, one member is selected through a lottery to receive a special prize.
-Rewards are distributed in ATOM, which also benefits **Crypto-tzar**](#crypto-tzar) roleholders, as they receive their customary "tithe."
+Rewards are distributed in ATOM, which also benefits [**Crypto-tzar**](#crypto-tzar) roleholders, as they receive their customary "tithe."

 [[up](#list-of-roles)]